Web Design vs. Web Development: What's the Difference?

 About Web Development

 If you think about a web design agency being responsible for the site you see, a web development agency is responsible for the site you use.
 Web development deals with the functionality of your website, and makes the designed pages come to life.

 Developers work with different coding languages such as HTML or PHP to break down the design into a dynamic, interactive website.
 They’ll write code (also referred to as programming) in a text editor where they’ll structure the back-end of your site.

-For businesses that are constantly producing content, a web development agency may turn to a Content Management System (CMS) such as Wordpress to build a website faster without sacrificing functionality.
+For businesses that are constantly producing content, a web development agency may turn to a Content Management System (CMS) such as WordPress to build a website faster without sacrificing functionality.
 This would give the client easy access to their content without having to learn any complex coding languages.

 Neither.
 As you can probably tell after comparing the two, it isn’t exactly comparing apples with apples.
-If you’re looking for a one-stop-shop for your design and development needs you should look into hiring an integrated marketing agency, or an agency that has a team for both.
+If you’re looking for a one-stop-shop for your design and development needs you should look into hiring an integrated marketing agency, or a web agency that has a team for both.
 Going this route will give rise to a website that was developed as it was designed and will provide your users with the best possible experience.